klalicki/portfolio-builder/README.md

 All three page types have a similar editor that allows you to add text, images, and other content to the page.
 You can also add special blocks, including column layouts, HTML embeds, and image galleries.

-### Components
+## Components

 The site has an assortment of components available in pages and projects.
-Here are some of the components you can use:
+All of these components also provide a field to add a custom CSS class, which you can style using the site-wide custom CSS field (in General Settings) Here are some of the components you can use:

 #### Image Popout